 "Driver Only" (lite) version recommended for headless (no desktop GUI) installations.
 ARMV7-A is available under "CodeMeter User Additional Downloads" as "Raspberry PI" version

-To distribute program with Adaptive Vision Library Lite, one have to provide license (file or dongle - depending on system used) and
+To distribute program with Aurora Vision Library Lite, one have to provide license (file or dongle - depending on system used) and

 To provide the

 .so file, one can install SDK on target machine, but this will provide headers etc.,

 which may be unwanted.